R-Bower/tsx-monorepo/README.md

 - Shared libraries and utilities are located within `packages/libs`.
 - Data fetching APIs and libraries are located within `packages/data`.
     - Note: it's perfectly fine for isolated apps to include their own data fetching apis within their respective package folders.

+## Shared Theme (see `packages/libs/react-primitives`)
+- By designing components around a shared theme, colors and styles* can be swapped with ease without fear of breaking the codebase.
+Every React component is designed with this theme in mind.
+- Recommendations:
+  - The ThemeProvider in the `react-primitives` package accepts two props:
+  - `colors`, an object that maps to the ThemeColors interface in `react-primitives/src/theme/colors`
+  - `box shadows`

 ## Conventions
 - Every package must contain at least the following: